 Further news on the Connecting Healthcare are coming from Farmindustria.
 Digitisation is truly revolutionising the integration of patient data, with benefits in improving performance and processes.
 In fact, from a simple product, the drug becomes an interconnected product, combined with devices, diagnostics, medtech and caregiving, assuming an increasingly important role in e-health.

 The greatest advantages are certainly for the elderly, for the possibility of being monitored with telemedicine, but also for the hospitalized children, who can keep in contact with family and friends.

 In the coming years, with the improvement of the availability of clinical data that will also facilitate patients’ care, through telemedicine and telemonitoring of chronic patients, examinations and hospitalisations will be reduced.

-To learn more about e-health and smart healthcare, take a look at the other articles in our JOurnal!
+To learn more about e-health and smart healthcare, check out the other articles in our JOurnal!